code-423n4/2023-05-party/README.md

 - `PartyGovernanceNFT` (new functions `setRageQuit()` and `rageQuit()`)
 - `PartyGovernance` (new function `lastBurnTime`)
-- In addition to code in these new functions, any vulnerabilities or unintended effects of these functions related to voting or the party's assets is in scope.
+- In addition to code in these new functions, any vulnerabilities or unintended effects of these functions related to voting, proposals, or the party's assets is in scope.

 ### Files in scope
 |File|[SLOC](#nowhere "(nSLOC, SLOC, Lines)")|Description and [Coverage](#nowhere "(Lines hit / Total)")|Libraries|